 It is useful to first summarize the design of this resource.
-Historical weekly prices (\$/cwt) for the National pork cutout (FOB plant) and the Western Cornbelt (Negotiated barrows & gilts) since January 2014 are used to document historical price patterns.
-Consistent with current industry challenges, the lowest prices occurring during this 6.5 year span have occurred here in 2020 during the COVID-19 pandemic.
-That said, of deeper relevance for comparing marketing alternatives is the relative pattern in these prices, once incorporated into contracts, that vary the weight placed on each price series and possibly apply premiums "over" USDA reported values.
+Historical weekly prices (\$/cwt) for the National pork cutout (FOB plant), the Western Cornbelt (\$/cwt, negotiated barrows & gilts), and CME Lean Hog Index (\$/cwt) since January 2014 are used to document historical price patterns.
+This supports comparing marketing alternatives, in the form of different candidate contracts that vary the weight placed on each price series and possibly apply premiums "over" reported values.